efranke22/nick-erin-capstone/README.md

 and development, as well as learning, hearing, speech, and behavior problems (“Prevent Children’s Exposure to Lead” 2021).
-If exposed to especially high levels of lead, children can face a brain condition known as encephalopathy, severe neurological damage, coma, and even death (“Annual Elevated Blood Lead Levels” 2020).
+If exposed to especially high levels of lead, children can face a brain condition known as encephalopathy, severe neurological damage, comas, and even death (“Annual Elevated Blood Lead Levels” 2020).
 Thus, without a question it is crucial to keep lead exposure to a minimum when raising a child.

-In this analysis, we analyzed elevated blood lead levels in the **7-county Twin Cities metropolitan area** using public data provided by the **Minnesota Department of Health** over the period of 2015-2019 (Health, n.d.).
+In this project, we analyzed elevated blood lead levels in the **7 county Twin Cities metropolitan area** using public data provided by the **Minnesota Department of Health** over the period of 2015-2019 (Health, n.d.).
 To protect the privacy of individuals, the smallest granularity we were able to obtain this data was on the census tract level, meaning for each of the 691 census tracts in the Twin Cities metropolitan area we obtained information on how many children were tested and how many of those tests resulted in elevated blood lead levels.
-To have **elevated blood lead levels (EBLL)** means that a child has a confirmed result **at or above 5 micrograms of lead per deciliter of blood (mcg/dL)** (“Annual Elevated Blood Lead Levels” 2020).
+To have **elevated blood lead levels (EBLLs)** means that a child has a confirmed result **at or above 5 micrograms of lead per deciliter of blood (mcg/dL)** (“Annual Elevated Blood Lead Levels” 2020).
 Children under 6 years of age are tested.
-The Minnesota Department of Health idenifies children living in the Minneapolis and Saint Paul city limits as children at a higher risk for lead exposure and recommends these children to receive blood lead testing at 1 and 2 years of age.
-This recommendation is warranted given that in 2019, between 1-2% of children in Minneapolis or St. Paul had an EBLL, which is double the statewide average and higher than any other region of Minnesota (“Annual Elevated Blood Lead Levels” 2020).
+The Minnesota Department of Health identifies children living in the Minneapolis and Saint Paul city limits as children at a higher risk for lead exposure and recommends these children to receive blood lead testing at 1 and 2 years of age.
+This recommendation is warranted given that in 2019, between 1-2% of children in Minneapolis or St. Paul had EBLLs, which is double the statewide average and higher than any other region of Minnesota (“Annual Elevated Blood Lead Levels” 2020).
 Interestingly, the MDH has found children living in the Metro area but not living in the cities of Minneapolis or St. Paul are at a lower risk of lead exposure than the Greater Minnesota (non-Metro) are.
-Only about 0.3% of these children have high EBLL levels whereas about 0.8% of children living in MN outside the metro area have high EBLL levels.
+Only about 0.3% of these children have elevated blood lead levels whereas about 0.8% of children living in MN outside the metro area have elevated blood lead levels.
 As a result, to best explore this contrast between Minneapolis-Saint Paul and the suburban region, this project will solely focus on EBLL data from the 7 county Twin Cities metro area.
 This region is shown in navy on the road map of Minnesota below.

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->